-THE large crater, three-quarters of a mile across and 500 feet in depth, near Canyon Diablo, in Arizona, which it is supposed was produced by the impact of an enormous meteorite, has already been described at some length in NATURE (1906, vol. lxxiv., p.
+THE large crater, three-quarters of a mile across and 500 feet in depth, near Canyon Diablo, in Arizona, which it is supposed was produced by the impact of an enormous meteorite, has already been described at some length in NATURE (1906, vol. 1xxiv., p.
 490).
 Since that date the locality has been visited by Dr. George P. Merrill, of the United States National Museum, and in a paper published in the Smithsonian Miscellaneous Collections (1908, vol. 1, pp. 461-90, with fifteen plates) he gives the results of his observations, and reviews the evidence for and against the meteoric hypothesis.
 In the hope of finding a large mass of metallic nickel-iron, Messrs.
-D. M. Barringer and B. C. Tilghman have made a detailed examination of the crater, and have put down a number of bore-holes to the depth of 1100 feet in its floor.
+D. M. Barringer and D. G. Tilchere here under a datailed complexities of the B. C. Tilghman have made a detailed examination of the crater, and have put down a number of bore-holes to the depth of 1100 feet in its floor.
 Beneath the surface débris from the sides of the crater there is a thick bed of lake deposits; this lies on a crushed and pulverised sandstone containing fused and pumiceous fragments and particles of nickel-iron, while at a depth of about 600 feet the undisturbed red sandstone of the district was met with.
 No large mass of meteoric iron was encountered; and with the exception of four small pieces, the numerous masses of Canyon Diablo meteoric iron have all been found outside the crater.
 All the evidence undoubtedly points to the crater having been formed by the impact of a meteorite.

-Prof. O. C. Farrington, in his "Meteorite Studies,
+Prof. O. C. Farrington, in his "Meteorite Studies, tinents, most of which have been previously described, though one, an iron from Lampa, in Chile, is now described for the first time.
+The paper is illustrated with fifteen excellent plates of photographic reproductions; special attention may be directed to those representing the large masses of meteoric iron mounted in the School of Mines in the city of Mexico, which, though long known, do not appear hitherto to have been figured.
+The two masses of the Chupaderos iron, found at a distance of about 800 feet apart, and known in Mexico since 1852, evidently formed part of the same mass, the total weight of which would have been about twenty-one tons.
+Particulars are also given respecting the fall of stones near Modoc, in Kansas, on September 2, 1905; fifteen stones with an aggregate weight of 35 lb. were found over an area of seven by two miles, the several masses gradually increasing in size from west to east, this being the direction in which the meteor fell.
+The same distribution of the stones according to size is noted in the fall at Weston, in Connecticut, in the year 1807.

-Mass produced by joining the two individuals of the Chupaderos meteorite.
-X 3'6.
+Mass produced by joining the two individuals of the Chupaderos meteorite. $\times{n}$

-II.," published in the geological series of the Field Museum of Natural History (Chicago, 1907), gives a collection of miscellaneous notes respecting nine different interest.
+II.," published in the geological series of the Field Museum of Natural History (Chicago, 1907), gives a collection of miscellaneous notes respecting nine different temperatures; in his case, however, the diffusion was meteoritic falls in the North and South American con-